SudhamshM/go-web-project-itcs-4102/README.md

-# go-web-project-itcs-4102
+# Go Web Project
-A simple web application built using the Go programming language.
+A simple web application built using the Go programming language in our ITCS 4102 class.